-The Duke University School of Nursing provides exceptional opportunities for clinical training to students through close collaboration with the Duke University Health System, a world-class health care network dedicated to providing outstanding patient care, educating tomorrow's health care leaders, and discovering new and better ways to treat disease through biomedical research.
+To provide opportunities for clinical training sites, the Duke University School of Nursing collaborates closely with the Duke University Health System, a world-class health care network dedicated to providing outstanding patient care, educating tomorrow's health care leaders, and discovering new and better ways to treat disease through biomedical research.
 Duke University Hospital, the hub of the health system, is consistently ranked by U.S. News and World Report as one of the leading health care organizations in the United States.
-The Duke University Health System also includes well-respected community hospitals in Durham (Duke Regional Hospital) and Raleigh (Duke Raleigh Hospital); the Duke Clinic outpatient specialty care clinics; Duke HomeCare and Hospice; and a large network of primary care clinics, wellness centers, and community-based clinical partnerships.
+The Duke University Health System also includes well-respected community hospitals in Durham (Duke Regional Hospital) and Raleigh (Duke Raleigh Hospital); the Duke Clinic outpatient specialty care clinics; and a large network of primary care clinics, wellness centers, and community-based clinical partnerships.

-Duke University Hospital and Duke Raleigh Hospital have all been designated as Magnet Hospitals by the American Nurses Credentialing Center Magnet Recognition Program®.
+Duke University Hospital, Duke Regional Hospital, and Duke Raleigh Hospital have all been designated as Magnet Hospitals by the American Nurses Credentialing Center Magnet Recognition Program®.
 Magnet status is the highest level of national recognition for health care organizations that demonstrate sustained excellence in nursing care.